TIK9024 - Research, Innovation and Impact

 All students will be expected to read the course literature before attending.
-They will also be required to present one article/book chapter/contribution each, and to participate actively in group discussions.
+They will also be required to make one presentation themselves and to participate actively in group discussions.

 Place: Blindern Campus, Harriet Holter Building, seminar room 140.

-A term paper of 15-25 pages is required in addition to active participation in the lecture week.
+A term paper of 5000-10000 words is required in addition to active participation in the lecture week.
 The evaluation will be based on participation in the seminar and the quality of the term paper.